MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/keyvault-keys-readme.md

 const keyName = "MyKeyName";

-async function main() {
 const poller = await client.beginDeleteKey(keyName);

 // You can use the deleted key immediately: const deletedKey = poller.getResult();

 // The key is being deleted.
 Only wait for it if you want to restore it or purge it. await poller.pollUntilDone();

 // You can also get the deleted key this way: await client.getDeletedKey(keyName);

 // Deleted keys can also be recovered or purged:

 // recoverDeletedKey also returns a poller, just like beginDeleteKey. const recoverPoller = await client.beginRecoverDeletedKey(keyName);
 await recoverPoller.pollUntilDone();

 // And here is how to purge a deleted key await client.purgeDeletedKey(keyName);
-}

-main();
 ```

 Since Keys take some time to get fully deleted, `beginDeleteKey`